The most elegant places in Corfu - Citimarks

 Half-way between Italy and Greece

-Brindisi is a Greek city and Corfu an Italian island.
-When you travel from one to the other, you tend to believe that geographers made some sort of a mistake…
+Brindisi stands as a Greek city, and Corfu, an Italian island.
+When journeying from one to the other, one can’t help but ponder whether geographers might have made some inadvertent mistake…

-…these eternally careless (geographers) who delineate borders with a line drawing, dividing the world and sowing the seeds of war.
+…those perennially carefree geographers who sketch borders with a mere line, dividing the world and sowing the seeds of conflict.

-After all, the Adriatic is not quite a border, but rather a vehicle: a kind of a rolling carpet, badly stretched, with folds and hollowed spots that carry ships and islands detached from the land; large spots of yellow mud, trees, and human bodies…all the things that Europe devoured and threw up from Venice to Trieste, from Fiume and along the Dalmatian coast.
+Indeed, the Adriatic isn’t merely a border; it’s more like a conduit, a sort of unrolled carpet, haphazardly stretched, with folds and recesses that carry ships and islands detached from the mainland.
+These include large patches of yellow mud, trees, and human bodies—everything that Europe consumed and disgorged from Venice to Trieste, from Fiume along the Dalmatian coast.

-The remnants of a monstrous, indigestible meal descend to the Mediterranean that scatters them, throws them into its deepest pockets; but when sometimes it gets angry, it pushes them away with fury, stirring in them its own shipwrecks that wash up on the coast of the Ionian islands.
+The remnants of this colossal, indigestible feast descend into the Mediterranean, where they scatter and settle into its deepest pockets.
+Occasionally, when the sea becomes enraged, it violently thrusts these remnants away, stirring within them its own shipwrecks that wash ashore on the coasts of the Ionian islands.

 Michel Déon, Le rendez-vous de Patmos, La Table Ronde, 1971.